Fabii137/Viscii/README.md

 # Viscii
-A simple application to view videos in the terminal.
+A simple application to view videos as colored ASCII characters in the terminal.

 Currently only works on Windows!